CS50Stanford/GithubWorkshop/README.md

 This command is important!
 It will pull all new changes from your current branch that have been made since the last time you pulled/cloned.
 Once you pull, always make sure to test your code + to fix any conflicts that may arise.
 Once you do this, you can go through the process of safely adding, committing, and pushing your code :)

 #### 2. Pulling and Merging from Master
 In this tutorial, we made all of our changes while working on an isolated *branch*.
 It's great that we just pulled all the changes from our branch, but what if the master branch changes while we're working on our feature branch?
 In this case, we want to make sure that all changes to master are reflected in our feature branch (otherwise we'd be working on an old product!).
+This is called merging from master.
+We want to *merge changes to master into our branch*.
+We do that as follows:

-1. First, we need to checkout to the *master branch*.
+1. First, we need to checkout to the *master* branch.
 ```
 git checkout master
 ```
-2. Then we pull, which will pull all new changes made to the master branch since the last time we pulled/cloned.
+2. Then we pull, which will pull all new changes made to the *master* branch since the last time we pulled/cloned.
 ```
 git pull
 ```
-3. Then we checkout back to our branch (again, do not do -b!)
+3. Then we checkout back to our branch (do not do -b)
 ```
 git checkout YOUR_BRANCH_NAME
 ```
-4. And lastly, we merge the updates to master into our branch.
+4. And lastly, we merge the updates to *master* into our branch.
 ```
 git merge master
 ```

-**Important:** Whenever something changes in the *master* branch, you should almost always pull from master and merge to your branch.
+**Important:** Whenever something changes in the *master* branch, you should almost always pull from *master* and merge to your branch.
 The only time you should not do this is if merging from *master* would mess up the work you're doing.

 #### 3. Merge Conflicts
 Sometimes when you do the above steps, Github will throw a bunch of errors.
 These are called **Merge Conflicts**, and are scary to see but easy to fix if you know how :)